Phi Mu Alpha Sinfonia: Honorary

 Chapters may initiate men into honorary membership.
-Non-Sinfonian candidates must be distinguished male musicians, music educators, or patrons of music, and upon initiation they are considered honorary members of both the chapter and the fraternity.
+Non-Sinfonian candidates must be distinguished male musicians, music educators, or patrons of music, and upon initiation, they are considered honorary members of both the chapter and the fraternity.
 A Sinfonian may be initiated as an honorary member of a chapter for long-standing support and outstanding contributions.
 The National Executive Committee may initiate men as national honorary members into the honorary Alpha Alpha Chapter.
-While there is a significant level of prestige that accompanies honorary membership, this class is equivalent to alumni membership with regard to the rights and obligations of membership.
+While there is a significant level of prestige that accompanies honorary membership, this class is equivalent to alumni membership about the rights and obligations of membership.
 It is not possible to confer honorary membership posthumously.

 Term of membership

 Probationary membership may be terminated by the probationary member through resignation or by the chapter through a retention vote in which the probationary member fails to receive the support of at least three-fourths of the chapter's members.
 Once initiated, membership in the fraternity is for life.
 An initiated member may not resign his membership in the fraternity, though he may be suspended or expelled from membership for misconduct.
 Transfer between collegiate, alumni, and honorary membership is possible as provided for in the fraternity's governing documents.